Parent Information

 Program Info

-Brighton Woods Day Camp has been in operation for over 40 years, with a focus on getting campers outdoors, working together on camp skills and having lots of silly fun.
-We have four mascots who represent our first four directors: Harriet the Hippo, Civvie the Frog, Flo the Flamingo, and Peggy the Penguin.
-These lovely ladies come with their own “creation” myth and feature prominently in our antics and fun at camp!
-Some of our traditions include the mascot hunt where campers search and find mascots hidden around camp to earn prizes from Headquarters, awarding Flo the Flamingo to the unit of the day, and more.
+Brighton Woods Day Camp has been in operation for over 40 years, with a focus on getting campers outdoors, working together on camp skills, and having lots of silly fun.
+We have four mascots: Harriet the Hippo, Civvie the Frog, Flo the Flamingo, and Peggy the Penguin.
+Some of our traditions include the mascot hunt where campers search for mascots hidden around camp, spending the day with Flo or Mango, the Flamingos, making stone soup and ice cream, earning temporary tattoos, and many more!

 What to Wear